-- 4.2.1 Instrument Start-up - 4.2.1.1 If necessary, clean the Electrospray Ion Source using lint free cloth and LCMS Grade Methanol, the use of ultrafine grit cleaning cloth may be necessary (ensure thorough rinse with LCMS grade methanol after this type of cleaning).
-A drop in response from one checktune to the next may indicate the need to clean the electrospray ion source. - 4.2.1.2 Select the appropriate Mobile Phase set for the desired method being used.
-Ensure that the aqueous mobile phase is connected to channel A and the organic mobile phase is connected to channel B. Reset the solvent levels in the acquisition software. - 4.2.1.3 Turn LC/MS/MS on, open the pump purge valve and set flow to 1ml/min.
-Let run for approximately 10 minutes, this will remove any bubbles that may have accumulated since last use. - 4.2.1.4 Verify the Column to be used for the desired method. - 4.2.1.4.1 If a column change is needed, remove the column that is installed on the instrument, and replace with the dead volume connector. - 4.2.1.4.2 Run correct mobile phases at a 50/50 ratio with 1mL/min flow for approximately 5 minutes to flush any previous mobile phase from the system. - 4.2.1.4.3 Install the desired column, set solvent flow to appropriate method flow rate and solvent ratio, then let run for approximately 5-10 minutes. - 4.2.1.5 Select Tune in MassHunter Acquisition and Run Check Tune, review tune report.
-If successful continue with pre-run instrument start-up.
-If unsuccessful perform Autotune, then re-run Check Tune. - 4.2.1.5.1 NOTE: Successful Check Tune must have been run within one week prior to running case samples. - 4.2.1.5.2 If analysis mode for samples to run is Positive mode, only a Checktune in Positive mode is necessary.
+- 4.2.1 Instrument Start-up - 4.2.1.1 If necessary, clean the Electrospray Ion Source using lint free cloth and LCMS Grade Methanol or IPA, the use of ultrafine grit cleaning cloth may be necessary (ensure thorough rinse with LCMS grade methanol after this type of cleaning).
+A drop in response from one checktune to the next may indicate the need to clean the electrospray ion source. - 4.2.1.2 Select the appropriate mobile phase set for the desired method being used.
+Ensure that the aqueous mobile phase is connected to channel A and the organic mobile phase is connected to channel B. Reset the solvent levels in the acquisition software. - 4.2.1.3 Turn LC/MS/MS on, using the prepare pump function, purge the LC pump and set flow to 1ml/min.
+Let run for approximately 10-15 minutes, this will remove any bubbles that may have accumulated since last use.
+Monitor the pressure curves.
+If it appears there may be any solvent bubbles, the analyst may use the prime or condition function. - 4.2.1.4 Verify the Column to be used for the desired method. - 4.2.1.4.1 If a column change is needed, remove the column that is installed on the instrument, and replace with the dead volume connector. - 4.2.1.4.2 Run correct mobile phases at a 50/50 ratio with 1mL/min flow for approximately 5 minutes to flush any previous mobile phase from the system. - 4.2.1.4.3 Install the desired column, set solvent flow to appropriate method flow rate and solvent ratio, then let run for approximately 5-10 minutes. - 4.2.1.5 Select Tune in MassHunter Acquisition and run a checktune, to check the calibration of the instrument.
+Review tune report.
+Pay attention to abundances and if there are significant drops in abundance.
+If successful, continue with prerun instrument start-up.
+If unsuccessful, or if a significant drop in abundance(s) is seen, perform Autotune.. - 4.2.1.5.1 NOTE: A successful checktune must have been run within one week prior to running case samples. - 4.2.1.5.2 If analysis mode for samples to run is Positive mode, only a checktune in Positive mode is necessary.